chunhuayu/Clinical-Trials/Assumption for Linear Model.md

 > While a scatterplot allows you to check for autocorrelations, you can test the linear regression model for autocorrelation with the Durbin-Watson test.
 > Durbin-Watson’s d tests the null hypothesis that the residuals are not linearly auto-correlated.
 While d can assume values between 0 and 4, values around 2 indicate no autocorrelation.
 As a rule of thumb values of 1.5 < d < 2.5 show that there is no auto-correlation in the data.
 However, the Durbin-Watson test only analyses linear autocorrelation and only between direct neighbors, which are first order effects.
 ## 5. Homoscedasticity
 * The last assumption of the linear regression analysis is homoscedasticity.
+Homoscedasticity, the assumption of equal population variances, should be focused in ANOVA method and multiple linear regression.
-> The scatter plot is good way to check whether the data are homoscedastic (meaning the residuals are equal across the regression line).
+> The scatter plot is good way to check whether the data are homoscedastic.
 The following scatter plots show examples of data that are not homoscedastic (i.e., heteroscedastic):

   ![mou](https://www.statisticssolutions.com/wp-content/uploads/2010/01/linearregression07.jpg)![mou](https://www.statisticssolutions.com/wp-content/uploads/2010/01/linearregression06.jpg)